taichi-dev/taichi/docs/gui.rst

     :parameter rgb: (tuple of 3 floats) The (R, G, B) float values, in range [0, 1]
     :return: (RGB hex or np.array of uint32) The converted hex value

-    Convert a (R, G, B) tuple of float into a single hex value, e.g.:
+    Convert a (R, G, B) tuple of floats into a single integer value.
+E.g.,

     .. code-block:: python